 Myth 8: Washington is fortunate that the Atlantic salmon net pen industry wants to expand its operation in the state’s waters.

 While the Atlantic salmon net pen industry wants us to believe that turning Puget Sound into an epicenter of Atlantic salmon net pens is great for Washington, nothing could be further from the truth.
 As explained above, the economic, recreational, and ecological costs of net pens far outweigh the minimal benefits.
-California, Oregon, and Alaska have all come to this conclusion and banned Atlantic salmon net pens from operating in their states years ago in order to protect their native fish and the health of their waters.
+California, Oregon, and Alaska have all come to this conclusion and either banned or excluded Atlantic salmon net pens from operating in their states years ago in order to protect their native fish and the health of their waters.

 Myth 9: Atlantic salmon net pens in Washington will be an invaluable food source for Washingtonians.